 Many people confuse getting rich with being wealthy.
 But those two are not at all the same thing.
 Getting rich is often fleeting.
 Building wealth in a sustainable way is the foundation for financial health and freedom for life – for you, and even for your heirs.

 Of course, having a large income can be one important step on the road to wealth creation.
 But in some cases, even a modest income can be leveraged into wealth.

 Plus, there are many steps to building wealth.
-In fact, your income is not the most important factor at all when compared with your spending and expenses, your debt, and your investments.
+In fact, your income is not the most important factor at all when compared with your spending and expenses, your debt and your investments.

 Let’s look at each of these four factors now: income, expenses, debt and investing.
 Then we will have a better idea of what wealth creation really is and how to go about it.

-Income and Wealth Creation
+Income and Wealth Building

 The median household income in the United States is $61,937, as reported by the United States Census Bureau in 2018.
 If you’re earning that much money, you are definitely not making poverty wages.

 On the other hand, you might not think of yourself as anything close to rich.
 But what may surprise you is that even the median household income can be the perfect springboard for major wealth creation.

 Of course, how far this income will go for you depends on where you live.
 The cost of living in different cities and rural areas can vary greatly.